 Soluble fiber helps lower the rapid rise in blood sugar that tends to happen after eating carbohydrates.
 A fiber-rich diet also lowers the risk of heart disease, which is higher in people with diabetes.

 3. Replace some carbs with good fat.

-Monounsaturated fats -- nuts, avocado, olive and canola oils -- can help lower blood sugar.
+Monounsaturated fats -- nuts, avocadoes, olive oil, and canola oil -- can help lower blood sugar.
 Add nuts and avocado to salads and entrees.
-Use olive and canola oils to cook dinner dishes.
+Use olive and canola oils to cook dinners.
 Look for products that contain either oil, such as salad dressings, marinades, marinara, and pesto.
-Still, keep portions modest, so you don't get too many calories.
+Keep portions modest so you don't get too many calories.

 4. Eat foods that won't spike blood sugar.

-Foods that aren’t likely to cause a significant rise in blood sugar include meat, poultry, fish, avocados, salad vegetables, eggs, and cheese.
-Eating these kinds of food will help balance carbohydrate-containing foods included in your meal.
+Foods that aren't likely to cause a big rise in blood sugar include meat, poultry, fish, avocados, salad vegetables, eggs, and cheese.
+Eating these kinds of foods will help balance carbohydrate-containing foods included in your meal.

 5. Choose recipes with less saturated fat.